AdobeDocs/analytics.en/help/components/vrs/vrs-considerations.md

 ---
 description: Virtual report suites and multi-suite tagging have different advantages.
 Learn which is best for your organization.
-keywords: Virtual Report Suite,VRS
+keywords: Virtual Report Suite
 title: Virtual report suites and multi-suite tagging considerations
 feature: VRS
 exl-id: 7e0a1f5b-26ac-438c-b481-33669039efe5
 ---
 # Virtual report suites and multi-suite tagging considerations

-Virtual report suites (VRS) let you view data from a report suite that is collecting data from your digital properties, but with a segment permanently applied.
+Virtual report suites let you view data from a report suite that is collecting data from your digital properties, but with a segment permanently applied.

 In many cases, you can use virtual report suites to replace multi-suite tagging.
 Switching to virtual reports suites can effectively remove the necessity for [secondary server calls](/help/admin/admin/c-server-call-usage/overage-overview.md).
 For example, your organization has 6 different websites, each sending data to their own report suite as well as a combined global report suite.
 Each site incurs a secondary server call; one to the individual brand report suite, and a second to the global report suite.
 Instead, you can send data from all sites solely to the global report suite, then use multiple virtual report suites to separate each brand.

-Replacing multi-suite tagging with a global report suite and VRS allows you to simplify your Adobe Analytics implementation and reduce server call consumption, and is encouraged as a best practice.
-However, there are some important limitations of VRS to consider.
+Replacing multi-suite tagging with a global report suite and Virtual report suite allows you to simplify your Adobe Analytics implementation and reduce server call consumption, and is encouraged as a best practice.
+However, there are some important limitations of Virtual report suites to consider.
 The following guidelines can help you decide whether implementing virtual report suites built on a global report suite is the right approach for you.

 ## Guidelines